Ethel du Pont

-Ethel du Pont Roosevelt-Warren (January 30, 1916 - May 25, 1965) was an American heiress and socialite and a member of the prominent du Pont family.
-She is best known for her widely publicized marriage to Franklin D. Roosevelt Jr., son of the 32nd U.S. president Franklin D. Roosevelt and Eleanor Roosevelt.
+Ethel du Pont Roosevelt-Warren (January 30, 1916 - May 25, 1965) was an American heiress and socialite.
+She was also a member of the du Pont family.
+Her first husband was Franklin D. Roosevelt Jr., a son of the 32nd U.S. president Franklin D. Roosevelt and First Lady Eleanor Roosevelt.

 Early life

 Ethel du Pont was born on January 30, 1916, in Wilmington, Delaware, the eldest child of Eugene du Pont Jr. and Ethel Pyle.
-She was the granddaughter of Eugene du Pont (1840–1902), the first head of the modern DuPont corporation, who saw the corporation into the 20th century.
+She was a granddaughter of Eugene du Pont (1840–1902), the first head of DuPont, who saw the corporation into the 20th century.
 Her siblings were Aimée du Pont, Nicholas R. du Pont, and Eugene du Pont III.

 She was raised at Owl's Nest, the family's estate in Greenville, Delaware, attended Misses Hebb's School in Wilmington and graduated from the Ethel Walker School in Simsbury, Connecticut.

 Personal life

-On June 30, 1937, she married Franklin Delano Roosevelt, Jr. (1914–1988), third son of sitting President Franklin D. Roosevelt and First Lady Anna Eleanor Roosevelt, and grand-nephew of President Theodore Roosevelt.
+On June 30, 1937, she married Franklin Delano Roosevelt, Jr. (1914–1988), a son of sitting President Franklin D. Roosevelt and First Lady Anna Eleanor Roosevelt, and grand-nephew of President Theodore Roosevelt.
 They had two sons: